AdobeDocs/audience-manager.en/help/using/features/data-explorer/data-explorer-understanding-signals.md

 Due to the large amount of data that Audience Manager processes on a daily basis, [!UICONTROL Data Explorer] refreshes the displayed signal data at fixed time intervals, depending on the signal type:

-* Real-time signal data (actionable log files, Adobe Analytics data, and general on-line data) is refreshed every 4 to 6 hours.
+* Real-time signal data (actionable log files, [!DNL Adobe Analytics] data, and general on-line data) is refreshed every 4 to 6 hours.
 * On-boarded signal data is refreshed every 24 hours.

 ## Related Concepts